SRCarpen/Chl_DOC_Grazer_Model_Feb2022/README.md

 The R script fits the model by maximum likelihood and conducts stability analyses for scenarios presented in the manuscript.

+On 20 May 2022 the R script Fit2015_GitHub_2022-05-20.R was added to the repository.
+This script generates additional panels for Figure 2 of the manuscript by Carpenter, Pace, and Wilkinson.
+These panels compare predicted and observed one-step rates of change in chlorophyll concentration.
+In addition the R script generates residual plots to be added to the online Supporting Information.
+The ReadMe.pdf was updated to include this new R script.

 The dataset of daily values Daily_PeterTuesday2015_all+ZB.Rdata was constructed from spreadsheets compiled during the original research summarized by
 Pace et al. 2017 and Wilkinson et al. 2018 and by computing daily means for high-frequency data from the EDI repository: